curl

 http://localhost:3000/data

-with a data file
+from a data file:

 curl -d "@data.txt" http://localhost:3000/data